GEOS-DEV/GEOS/src/docs/sphinx/developerGuide/Contributing/GitWorkflow.rst

    `Gitflow <https://nvie.com/posts/a-successful-git-branching-model/>`_
    approach for merging feature branches into develop.
-   This was done without cleaning the commit history in each feature branch prior to the merge into develop, resulting in an overly verbose (i.e. useless) history.
+   This was done without cleaning the commit history in each feature branch prior to the merge into develop, resulting in an overly verbose history.
    Furthermore, as would be expected, having many active feature branches resulted in a fairly wide/spaghetti history.
-   As some point in the development process, we chose to switch primarily to a squash merge approach which results in a linear develop history.
+   At some point in the development process, we chose to switch primarily to a squash-merge approach which results in a linear develop history.
-   While this is fixes the spaghetti history, we do potentially lose important commit history during the development process.
+   While this fixes the spaghetti history, we do potentially lose important commit history during the development process.
    Options for merging are discussed in the following sections.